Table Of Contents

 Moreover, polycarbonate offers excellent thermal stability, withstanding a wide temperature range from -135°C to 135°C (-211°F to 275°F).
 This characteristic, combined with its resistance to UV radiation, makes it suitable for outdoor applications such as signage, automotive parts, and greenhouse panels.

-Advantages of Polycarbonate
+Advantages of polycarbonate

 Safety